SouCode/PatchManager/README.md

 NeuraManager

-Welcome to PatchManager, a comprehensive tool designed for the efficient management of software patches, featuring integration with both Windows Server Update Services (WSUS) and third-party software.
+A comprehensive tool designed for the efficient management of software patches, featuring integration with both Windows Server Update Services (WSUS) and third-party software.
 This modern, minimalist application is tailored for keeping a variety of software systems up-to-date and secure.

 Features
 * WSUS Integration: Seamlessly integrates with Windows Server Update Services (WSUS) for managing updates in Windows environments.